Black eye color in people

 When you are born, your iris lacks melanin, which causes it to look blue.
 Yet, as you grow, melanin begins to build in your iris, resulting in brown or hazel eyes.
 Even as an adult, changing the color of your eyes might take years.

 Gray and brown eyes account for fewer than 1% of the total population.
 The interaction of light brown pigment in the iris with blue light in the eye results in green, speckled, or hazel eyes.
-Your eyes will seem brown if you have a lot of melanin.
-Your eyes will seem blue, green, or gray if you have little or no melanin.
-The color differences, on the other hand, are caused by varied quantities, distributions, and kinds of pigment.
-This explains the great range of brown, dark brown, light brown, and hazel colors.
+If you don’t have much or any melanin, your eyes will look blue, green, or gray.
+The color changes, on the other hand, come from different types, amounts, and locations of pigment.
+This is why there are so many shades of brown, including dark brown, light brown, and hazel.

 Can black eye color change to blue or gray with eye color change surgery?